 If you struggle with asking for help (you and me both!), here are some tips.

-Sometimes she will smile, kiss my face, and then play with her toys while I take a minute to close my eyes.
+Motherhood with chronic illness can be challenging.
+But, sometimes she will smile, kiss my face, and then play with her toys while I take a minute to close my eyes.
 In those moments, I know that yes, I can do this.
-We can do this ♡
+We can do this. ♡